Do you have the right to psilocybin-assisted psychotherapy?

-- Conversely, for those uncomfortable, for moral, religious or practical reasons, with acknowledging Canadians’ right to die, confirmation of the right to try opens up a humanitarian alternative that may well decrease the number of patients choosing physician-assisted death.
+- Conversely, for those uncomfortable for moral/religious/practical reasons, with acknowledging Canadians’ right to die, confirmation of the right to try opens up a humanitarian alternative that could potentially decrease the number of patients choosing physician-assisted death.

 Argument From Harm Reduction